Pataliputra: Decline

+Pala dynasty

+Pataliputra seems to have recovered somewhat by the early Pala period.
+The Khalimpur plate of Dharmapala, from the early 800s, gives a vivid description of Pataliputra as a river port and royal encampment.
+It describes the crowds of boats, elephants, horses, and "limitless foot-soldiers of all the kings of Jambudvīpa assembled to render homage" to Dharmapala.
+B. P. Sinha interpreted this inscription to mean that Pataliputra was Dharmapala's capital, but A. S. Altekar disputed this, saying that the inscription only refers to Pataliputra as a skandhāvāra, or camp, where Dharmapala stayed while on a campaign or tour.

+While Pataliputra is mentioned in contemporary sources, archaeologists have not found any evidence from the Pala period at Pataliputra.
+At least at Kumrahar, there are no traces of human settlement until the 1600s.

+1500s

+In a fanciful 1559 book about world geography, the Italian Caius Julius Solinus briefly mentions a powerful Indian kingdom of Prasia with a capital at Palibotra.
+Afterwards, Sher Shah Suri made Pataliputra his capital and changed the name to modern Patna.

 Structure

 Though parts of the ancient city have been excavated, much of it still lies buried beneath modern Patna.
 Various locations have been excavated, including Kumhrar, Bulandi Bagh and Agam Kuan.

 During the Mauryan period, the city was described as being shaped as parallelogram, approximately 2.5 kilometers (1.5 miles) wide and 15 kilometers (9 miles) long.
 Its wooden walls were pierced by 64 gates.
 Archaeological research has found remaining portions of the wooden palisade over several kilometers, but stone fortifications have not been found.